mfornace/nupack-docs-dev/sources/design.md

 ### Similarity

 A [similarity constraint](definitions.md#hard-constraints) forces a concatentation of domains to match a reference sequence of the same length to within a specified fractional range.
-A `Similarity` constraint is specified as:
+A `Similarity` hard constraint is specified as:

 - a list of domains to be concatenated; alternatively a target strand may be specified
 - a reference sequence of the same length as the concatenated domains